carlosedp/lbconfig-operator/Readme.md

 [![Bundle](https://github.com/carlosedp/lbconfig-operator/actions/workflows/check-bundle.yml/badge.svg)](https://github.com/carlosedp/lbconfig-operator/actions/workflows/check-bundle.yml)
 [![Go Report Card](https://goreportcard.com/badge/github.com/carlosedp/lbconfig-operator)](https://goreportcard.com/report/github.com/carlosedp/lbconfig-operator)

-**This is still a work-in-progress project.**
+The LBConfig Operator, manages the configuration of External Load Balancer instances (on third-party equipment via it's API) and creates VIPs and IP Pools with Monitors for a set of OpenShift or Kubernetes nodes like Master-nodes (Control-Plane), Infra nodes (where the Routers or Ingress controllers are located) or based on it's roles and/or labels.

-This operator manages external Load Balancer instances and creates VIPs and IP Pools with Monitors for the Master and Infra nodes based on it's roles and/or labels.
+The operator dynamically handles creating, updating or deleting the IPs of the pools in the Load Balancer based on the Node IPs for each role or label.
+On every change of the operator configuration (CRDs) or addition/change/removal or cluster Nodes, the operator updates the Load Balancer properly.

-The IPs are updated automatically based on the Node IPs for each role or label.
-The objective is to have a modular architecture to allow plugging additional backends for different load balancer providers.
+The objective is to have a modular architecture allowing pluggable backends for different load balancer providers.

-You’ll need a Kubernetes cluster to run against.
+To use the operator, you will need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (`~/.kube/config`) (i.e. whatever cluster `kubectl cluster-info` shows).

 Quick demo: